naa986/wp-paypal/wp-paypal/readme.txt

 * Accept once off payments
 * Accept recurring subscription payments
 * Accept donations from users
+* Use multiple PayPal accounts to accept payments
 * Allow users to add multiple items to the shopping cart and checkout
 * View or Manage orders received via PayPal buttons from your WordPress admin dashboard
 * Quick settings configurations